jakobbskov/sovereign-strength/docs/systemnote.md

 It is intended to function as the technical bridge between:

-- the earlier internal system notes
+- earlier internal system notes
-- the repository documentation
+- repository documentation
-- the actual implementation as it stabilizes toward version 1.0
+- actual implementation as it stabilizes toward version 1.0

 This file should describe how the system thinks, not just where files happen to live.